enviodev/docs/blog/2024-05-24-case-study-peppy-finance.md

 ## About the Integration

-Before integrating Envio, Peppy Finance’s commitment to providing a seamless user experience was hindered by its existing data setup, which utilized TheGraph for data indexing.
+Before integrating Envio, Peppy Finance’s commitment to providing a seamless user experience was hindered by its existing data setup.
 Peppy Finance faced challenges with data latency—specifically, the time between transaction settlement and data availability on their front end—sometimes experiencing a 10-20 second delay.

 As an interim workaround, Peppy Finance implemented custom event listeners that queried an RPC endpoint and merged this live data with the historical data from their indexer, necessitating a significant amount of additional code.